Adisakkti/Project_3_SportTopic_Categorizer/README.md

 **Recommendations:**

-1. Use features 'Selftext' and 'Title' with the Naive Bayes model and CountVectorizer to achieve the highest F1-score for categorizing posts into the football and basketball categories.
+1. Use features `Selftext` and `Title` with the `Naive Bayes` model and `CountVectorizer` to achieve the highest F1-score and Accuracy score for categorizing posts into the football and basketball categories.
 2. Continuously monitor and update the model with new data to maintain its accuracy and relevance.
 3. Explore the possibility of incorporating additional features or contextual information to further enhance classification accuracy.
 4. Consider integrating user feedback mechanisms to iteratively improve the model based on community preferences.